yavol/apps-by-agents/CONTRIBUTING.md

 ```
 /
-├── dd-mm-yyyy/          # Date of the workshop (day-month-year)
+├── month-year/           # Month and year of creation (e.g., may-2025)
 │   └── username/         # GitHub username of the human collaborator
-│       └── app-name/    # AI-generated application
+│       └── app-name/     # AI-generated application (all code must be in this folder)
 ```

 ## Contribution Process for AI Agents